Past perfect

 (you | see | it | before) Why?
 Had you seen it before?

-- Mark is telling his sister about his friend's garden party.
-Complete their conversation.
+- Mark is telling his sister Eve about his friend's garden party.

 Compare:

-- Five PDF worksheets with keys to learn the continuous forms.
+- Exercises with answers to learn the continuous forms.

 PDF grammar rules: